jonphilpott/terraform-provider-weka/docs/resources/user.md

 page_title: "weka_user Resource - terraform-provider-weka"
 subcategory: ""
 description: |-
   Manages users in Weka.
-Please note that the Weka API does not provide the ability to pull the information about a single user with all the required fields, because of this it is not possible to import a user resource or detect remote changes at this time.
+Module will detect if a user or a user's role changes remotely, but other changes will not be detected.
 ---

 # weka_user (Resource)

 Manages users in Weka.
-Please note that the Weka API does not provide the ability to pull the information about a single user with all the required fields, because of this it is not possible to import a user resource or detect remote changes at this time.
+Module will detect if a user or a user's role changes remotely, but other changes will not be detected.